life-itself/tao/coliving/README.md

 * Life Itself will create a regular monthly meeting with the owners/community to discuss mutual interests and concerns.

 # Appendix: Community space property features

-Relevant for both La Cheraille and the Co-ownership model
+Relevant for both Co-governance and the Co-ownership model

 <table>
   <tr>